 Back to Inside Track Blog

-We all know that exercise is good for our bodies, but did you know it can also help deal with mental health issues like depression, anxiety and stress?
+We all know that exercise is good for our bodies, but did you know it can also help with mental health challenges like depression, anxiety and stress?

 While there's no single solution to address all mental health concerns, exercise has emerged as a powerful tool that can help alleviate symptoms of various conditions.

-Our experts at Fitness First know how important it can be to look after your mental health.
-That’s why we’ve put together this blog to help walk you through how exercise can support mental wellbeing for the better.
+Our experts at Fitness First know how important it is to look after your mental health.
+That's why we've put together this blog to walk you through how exercise can support mental well-being for the better.

 What is physical activity?